 Elizabeth Garrett Anderson

-When Elizabeth Garrett Anderson was elected Mayor of Aldeburgh in 1908 she became the first woman mayor in Britain and a whole series of events have been organised to mark the centenary of her death.
+When Elizabeth Garrett Anderson was elected Mayor of Aldeburgh in 1908 she became the first woman mayor in Britain and a whole series of events were organised to mark the centenary of her death.

 Elizabeth Garrett was a daughter of Newson Garrett, a successful Aldeburgh businessman who first developed the Maltings at Snape and was from the pioneering Garrett family in Leiston.
 As a leader in the social movements of the time Elizabeth played a national role in women’s rights to equality, especially in medicine and education.
 She was an inspirational woman.
 Retiring back to Aldeburgh in 1902 she lived with her husband in Alde House, near the Church.
 In 1908 she became the Mayor of Aldeburgh, the first woman in Britain to be elected Mayor.
 She died on December 17th 1917 and is buried in Aldeburgh churchyard.

 Elizabeth Garrett was the first woman to qualify as a doctor in Britain in 1865, after overcoming opposition from the male medical establishment.
 In 1872 she opened the New Hospital for Women in London.
 The famous hospital later moved to the Euston Road and was renamed the Elizabeth Garrett Anderson Hospital after her death.
 In 1873 she became the first woman member of the British Medical Association, remaining so for 19 years.
 She helped found and, in due course, became Dean of a medical school for women which later became part of what is now the medical school University College, London .
 More locally, a major new wing at Ipswich Hospital is named after her.